Learn more about the Councilwoman that represents the Sixth District of Los Angeles.

 Today, the Councilwoman relies on her experience in community organizing and her family history to inspire her goals on the Los Angeles City Council.
 Nury has become a leader fighting against sex trafficking and the over-concentration of illegal medical marijuana dispensaries in the Sixth District.
 She is focused on revitalizing key areas – like the Van Nuys Corridor and the old Montgomery Ward site in the heart of Panorama City – with smart economic development plans to attract and retain businesses that create solid middle class jobs.

 Additionally, she is making the Sixth District beautiful and sustainable by working with our industrial businesses in Sun Valley to consider the local community in their operations and using her experience fighting for grant funds to finish park projects like the 40-acre Cesar Chavez Park.
 And, to ensure our streets are safe and that residents can count on faster emergency response times and well-trained first responders, Nury is fighting to fully fund public safety.

-In her unique role as the sole elected female member of the Los Angeles City Council, Nury is committed to encouraging and supporting girls and women to take leadership roles and be part of government.
+In her unique role as the one of only two female members of the Los Angeles City Council, Nury is committed to encouraging and supporting girls and women to take leadership roles and be part of government.
 She firmly believes that diverse perspectives make good government.
 And while she is the only elected female voice in City Hall, she is committed to speaking for the women of Los Angeles and takes that responsibility seriously.
 Now she is asking all of her colleagues to join her in carrying that flag forward.